tiemma/kubernetes-article-content/part-two.md

 Client Version: version.Info{Major:"1", Minor:"15", GitVersion:"v1.15.3", GitCommit:"2d3c76f9091b6bec110a5e63777c332469e0cba2", GitTreeState:"clean", BuildDate:"2019-08-19T11:13:54Z", GoVersion:"go1.12.9", Compiler:"gc", Platform:"linux/amd64"}
 ```

+> **NOTE** </br>
+When you run `kubectl version` you will get `The connection to the server
+localhost:8080 was refused - did you specify the right host or port?` at the end of the response, just ignore it and move on with the next steps

 ### Install Minikube

 To run Minikube, you need an hypervisor to run the cluster VM (Virtual Machine).
-An hypervisor is a tool used to control virtual machines.
+A hypervisor is a tool used to control virtual machines.
 A common hypervisor is `VirtualBox`, and it will be used in this tutorial.
 To install `VirtualBox` run:

 ```bash
 sudo apt-get update